-Theorem 9.4.
-Algorithm 9.3 stabilizes correctly.
+Theorem 12.3.
+Algorithm 44 stabilizes correctly.

 Proof: As long as some nodes or edges are faulty, anything can happen.
-In self-stabilization, we only consider the system after all faults already have happened (at time t_0 , however starting in an arbitrary state).
+In self-stabilization, we only consider the system after it is correct (at time $t_0$ , however starting in an arbitrary state).

-Every node apart from leader v_0 will always attain the state of its parent.
+Every node apart from leader $v_0$ will always attain the state of its parent.
 It may happen that one node after the other will learn the current state of the leader.
-In this case the system stabilizes after the leader increases its state at most n time units after time t_0 .
-It may however be that the leader increases its state even if the system is not stable, e.g. because its parent or parent's parent accidentally had the same state at time t_0 .
+In this case the system stabilizes after the leader increases its state at most n time units after time $t_0$ .
+It may however be that the leader increases its state even if the system is not stable, e.g. because its parent or parent's parent accidentally had the same state at time $t_0$ .

-The leader will increase its state possibly multiple times without reaching stability, however, at some point the leader will reach state s, a state that no other node had at time t_0 .
+The leader will increase its state possibly multiple times without reaching stability, however, at some point the leader will reach state s, a state that no other node had at time $t_0$ .
 (Since there are n nodes and n states, this will eventually happen.)
-At this point the system must stabilize because the leader cannot push for $s+1 \pmod{n}$ until every node (including its parent) has s.
+At this point the system must stabilize because the leader cannot push for $s + 1 \pmod{n}$ until every node (including its parent) has s.